 Before Singular can track installs and events for an ad network, you need to set up that network as a partner in the Attribution > Partner Configuration page.
-This is where you set up postbacks to let the partner know about installs and other events.
+This is where you set up real-time postbacks (also known as callbacks) to let the partner know about installs and other events.

 Remember that Partner configuration is a separate process from setting up a data connector for a network.
 A data connector pulls data from a network so you can analyze the information in Singular.
 Partner configuration sets up attribution tracking settings and postbacks.